Okanagan-Marine-Robotics/Cascade-AUV/gazeboMovePlugin/README.md

 # Twist Ros2_to_GZ_SIM v1.0
 ---
+## This Plugin is designed to allow you to move a gz model using simple Twist commands directly from ros2 using a ros_gz bridge

 ### Copy code into some directory (probably in your ros2 package)
 ```bash
 cp ~/your_Github_Dir/gazeboMovePlugin ~/your_Ros2_pkg/gazeboMovePlugin